LuccaHellriegel/PirateManagement/README.md

 (e.g. a crew assigns a treasure to itself but does not see the position).
 Otherwise, you could just dump all the data into a huge collection and be done.
 But that would be no real world scenario.

+The first app variant is with Spring Boot because that's what I am currently working with a lot.

 ## Architecture